-The Rigi Workshop was set up by the platform biology to promote interdisciplinary exchange between young scientists.
-The topic of this three-day workshop is linked to biology by including different disciplines.
+The Rigi Workshop aims to promote interdisciplinary exchange between young scientists.
+The topic of the three-day workshop is linked to biology but open to any other discipline - from the natural sciences, social sciences and engineering.
 Up to 40 doctoral students and post-doctoral researchers from Switzerland can participate.
-The platform biology organises the workshops in collaboration with researchers who submitted their ideas.
+The Platform Biology organises the workshops in collaboration with researchers who proposed the topic.

 WHERE?
 Rigi-Kulm Hotel.